 Allergic inhalant dermatitis (atopy) is the most common skin problem seen in pets in the Lawrence area.
 People with allergies often sneeze but allergic pets develop itchiness (pruritus) and frequently lick their paws (pedal pruritus).

 Owners should be familiar with medications used in treating atopy.
 Long-term medications are often necessary and side effects can occur.
 We will be happy to discuss questions or concerns you might have.

-We may recommend skin testing (intradermal allergy testing) to confirm your pet's allergies.
-Because this is a relatively specialized procedure, we refer patients to the Veterinary Allergy and Dermatology Clinic in Kansas City for testing.
+We may recommend intradermal allergy testing (skin testing) to confirm the diagnosis.
+Your pet will be referred to the Veterinary Allergy and Dermatology Clinic in Kansas City.

-- Omega-3 and Omega-6 Fatty Acids are natural anti-inflammatory agents which may be helpful in maintaining your pet's coat and skin heath.
+Omega-3 and Omega-6 Fatty Acids are natural anti-inflammatory agents which may be helpful in maintaining coat and skin heath.

-- Medicated shampoos and rinses can help control atopy because they soothe and hydrate your pet’s skin.
-Bathing also helps remove topical allergens, bacteria and yeast.
-Many shampoos also contain analgesics to relieve itching.
-Remember to use cool or lukewarm water when bathing your pet as it is more comfortable than warm water.
+Medicated Shampoos and Rinses soothe and hydrate your pet’s skin.
+Bathing also results in removal of topical allergens, bacteria and yeast.
+Many shampoos contain analgesics for itching relief.
+Cool water bathing is more relieving than warm water.

-- Apoquel® is a new oral therapy for dogs that is specifically designed to target the source of the itch.
-Apoquel® can work for both inhalant and food allergies and can safely be used long term.
+Apoquel® is an exciting new oral therapy for dogs designed to target the source of the itch.
+Apoquel® works for inhalant and food allergies, and can safely be used long term.